andrewcottage/bch-cli-wallet/docs/README.md

 `Could not find a UTXO big enough for this transaction.`

-...if it cannot find a UTXO larger than the amount-to-send.
+...if it cannot find a confirmed UTXO larger than the amount-to-send.
 It will not combine UTXOs to make the payment.
 The `send-all` command is the only command that will combine UTXOs, and it will warn the user when it does so.